FranBarInstance/neutralts/doc/bif-unprintable.md

 <div>Hello</div>
 ```

 But in special cases we may need to make it so that spaces or carriage returns are not removed.
-And this is the main use of unprintable Bif:
+And this is the main use of unprintable BIF:

 ```text
 <pre>